-He has performed didgeridoo at Buckingham Palace for the Queen's Jubilee and studied his Master’s degree in Classical Trumpet Performance at the Royal College of Music in London.
+He studied his Master’s degree in Classical Trumpet Performance at the Royal College of Music in London.

 Other performance highlights include:

 - 2017 Travelled and performed through South Africa as part of the Queens Baton Relay for the 2018 Commonwealth Games

 - 2018 Solo Didgeridoo performance at the Vatican